brad-cannell/codebookr/README.md

 #> The following attribute(s) are being added to a variable in the data frame for the first time: value_labels, skip_pattern.
 If you believe this/these attribute(s) were previously added, then check for a typo in the attribute name.
 If you are adding this/these attribute(s) for the first time, you can probably safely ignore this message.
 ```

-Notice that `codebook()` will print a message to screen the first time
+Notice that `codebook()` will print a message to the screen the first
-you add an attribute to any column in the data frame.
-This is intended
+time you add an attribute to any column in the data frame.
+This is
-to help you catch typos.
-For example, if you add a `description`
+intended to help you catch typos.
+For example, if you add a
-attribute to the column `id` you will get the
+`description` attribute to the column `id` you will get the
 `following attribute(s) are being added to a variable in the data frame for the first time`
 message.
 Later, if you add a `description` attribute to any other
-column, you should not get the
+column, you should \*NOT\*\* get the
 `following attribute(s) are being added to a variable in the data frame for the first time`
 message again.
 However, if you accidentally added a `descriptionn` (typo
 – two n’s) attribute to another column in the data frame then you would